Frequently Asked Questions: Massage Edition

 What kind of massage should I get?

 Every body has its own needs, determined by stress, daily activities, job demands, and level of physical activities.
-If you've never had a massage, we generally recommend starting with a relaxation massage.
-Each massage begins with a consultation where you have a chance to discuss which areas are holding tension or feeling pain, and decide with your LMT (licensed massage therapist) how much pressure is appropriate, what your goals are (relaxation, stress relief, chronic pain relief, etc), and any areas you don't feel comfortable being touched (face, abdomen, thighs, etc.) In general, relaxation massages are good for stress relief and have light to medium pressure.
+If you've never had a massage, or if it's been a long time, we generally recommend starting with a relaxation massage.
+Each massage begins with a consultation where you have the opportunity to discuss which areas are holding tension or feeling pain, and decide with your LMT (licensed massage therapist) how much pressure is appropriate, what your goals are (relaxation, stress relief, chronic pain relief, etc), and any areas you don't feel comfortable being touched (face, abdomen, thighs, etc.) In general, relaxation massages are good for stress relief and have light to medium pressure.
 Therapeutic massages are better for tension associated with athletics, physical labor, and repetitive use of muscles.
-Lymphatic massage is very light touch and helps with edema, or systemic swelling.
-It is also sometimes recommended after surgeries, especially liposuction, tummy tucks, and mommy makeovers.
+Lymphatic massage is very light touch and helps with edema, or systemic swelling, by gently encouraging fluid return from affected areas, like ankles .
+Contrary to misinformation in popular fads, it is not a weight loss massage.

 How often should I get a massage?